 NIST Chemistry WebBook: A huge collection of chemical data.

 NIST Physical Reference Data: A huge collection of physics and physical science data.

 WebElements: A wealth of information about the atomic elements.

 More dictionaries and encyclopedias related to these subjects are available in the Misenheimer reference room.

-American Chemical Society Journals: full text of all ACS journals
+American Chemical Society Journals: index to all ACS journals

 Proceedings of the National Academy of Sciences: Searchable; abstracts available 1990-96, full text 1997-present, recent issues not available